chrsoo/microservices/README.md

 The beauty of this approach is that we still have our `Dockerfile` in each Git repository which can be customized if there is a real need.
 Just because there is a default base image does not mean that we force everybody to use it all the time.
 All our CI/CD tools will still work exactly the same and the only drawback is that we now have one exception to manage separately from the rest.

+If you find yourself making a lot of similar exceptions, refactoring of the base image might be in place.
+Or perhaps there is a need for two different types of base images?
+In any case, try to Keep it as Simple and Stupid as possible.

-Please see [Dockerfile](Dockerfile) for a more complete example of how a custome base image can look like.
+Please see [Dockerfile](Dockerfile) for a more complete example of how a custome base image can look like!

 ### Use a Jenkins pipeline DSL
 Jenkins has support for building custom [pipeline DSL](https://jenkins.io/doc/book/pipeline/syntax/) in Groovy.